What Is An Ectopic Pregnancy?

 - Genetic abnormalities

-- Medical conditions that influence the shape and condition of the reproductive organs, such as the fallopian tubes (4)
+- Medical conditions that influence the shape and condition of the reproductive system organs, such as fallopian tubes

 Note that only your doctor can make the correct diagnosis and give you specific treatment options based on the probable cause and risk factors.

-Factors that increase the chances of an ectopic pregnancy include:
+Factors that increase the chances of an ectopic gestation include (4):

 - Maternal age of 35 years and more